 Who needs homeowner insurance/why should I buy it?

-If you have a home and mortgage, your lender will require you to have homeowner insurance.
+If you have a home and a mortgage, your lender will require you to have homeowner insurance.
 If you don’t have a mortgage, it’s a good idea to protect your investment and buy homeowner insurance.

 How much homeowner insurance do you need?